tara rokpa therapy

 Akong Rinpoche

-Gradually people in need of healing gravitated towards Akong Rinpoche seeking advice about meditation and spiritual development.
-Over time, through observation and direct involvement, he realized that what people were often wanting was help with difficulties they encountered in their daily lives, especially emotional and physical well being.
+Rinpoche co-founded Samye Ling in 1967 with Trungpa Rinpoche.
+People in need of meditation instruction, Buddhist teachings and healing gravitated towards Akong Rinpoche seeking advice about meditation and spiritual development.
+Over time, through observation and direct involvement, he realised that what people were often wanting was help with difficulties they encountered in their daily lives.
+He developed special methods to help his Western students integrate their physical, emotion and spiritual lives.
+These methods were systematised in his book Taming The Tiger first published in 1987.

 During this time Edie Irwin became involved.
 Her previous training had been equally focused on Buddhist and Western therapy.
 Throughout the 1980s alongside Akong Rinpoche, she began presenting these methods in the UK and Ireland, Europe, USA and Canada, Southern Africa and Australia.
 People from all backgrounds and cultures found something of true value in the work.
 From these experiences Tara Rokpa Therapy began to take shape.